epicdragon44/g511/DOCS.md

 -   `make clean` will remove all build artifacts.

 You can interact with the bot while the code is running on Telegram `@bocaml-beta-1`.
-You can test the server via Postman.
-Checkout **Server API** below.

 ## Test the Project